-Let's take a number 497
+Let's take the number 497

-Place value of one's digit = 7 × 1 = 7
+The place value of 7 in the number = 7 × 1 = 7 (ones place)

-Place value of then's digit = 9 × 10 = 90
+The place value of 9 in the number = 9 × 10 = 90 (tens place)

-Place value of hundred's digit = 4 × 100 = 400
+The place value of 4 in the number = 4 × 100 = 400 (hundreds place)

-Thus, we can clearly observe that the face value and the place value were equal at one's place i.e., 7
+Thus, we can clearly observe that the face value and the place value were equal at ones place, i.e., 7